hieuimba/Lichess-Spark-DataPipeline/README.md

 ## Application

-As an example of how this pipeline can be customized for specific applications, I use the data from this pipeline for my game "Guess The ELO".
+As an example of how this pipeline can be used and customized for chess-related projects, I use the data from this pipeline for my game "Guess The ELO".
 It's a chess-based quiz game where your goal is to guess the correct Elo rating of a chess match.

-For “Guess the ELO”, I made some modifications to the data pipeline:
+For “Guess the ELO”, I made some modifications to the default pipeline:

 - Silver layer: Added additional filtering logic after parsing to select suitable chess games such as games with evaluation, more than 20 moves, etc.
 - Gold layer: Applied custom sampling logic to ensure random distribution of chess games.
 This makes sure that games from all ELO ranges have the same chance to be chosen.